Starting a business

 • If applicable, the nature and quantity of goods or services (excluding VAT)

-Dutch corporate tax must be paid by sole proprietors (ZZP) as well as companies.
-According to the Ministry of Finance, “natural persons (such as the self-employed) pay tax on their profits through their income tax returns”.
-Read our guide to doing your taxes as a self-employed person in the Netherlands.
+Sole proprietors (ZZP’ers) and companies must pay corporate income tax in the Netherlands.
+According to the Ministry of Finance, “Natural persons (such as the self-employed) pay tax on their profits through their personal income tax returns.”

 Florist writing an invoice

-Self-employed workers in the Netherlands are responsible for registering their business with the Dutch tax authority (Belastingdienst) and submitting their own tax returns.
+Self-employed workers in the Netherlands are responsible for registering their business with the Dutch tax authority (Belastingdienst) and submitting their tax returns.
 Corporate taxes in the Netherlands can seem complicated for the self-employed.
-In a nutshell, income tax must be filed annually, while value-added tax (BTW), also known as turnover tax, must be filed quarterly.
+They must file income tax annually, and value-added tax (BTW), or turnover tax, quarterly.

-To offset some of the costs of starting a business in the Netherlands, the country allows private entrepreneurs a number of extra tax deductions: the Entrepreneurs Deduction (ondernemersaftrek), as well as general tax credits and labor tax credits.
+To offset some of the costs of starting a business in the Netherlands, the country allows private entrepreneurs several extra tax deductions: the entrepreneur allowance (ondernemersaftrek), plus general and labor tax credits.

-The Entrepreneurs Deduction allows for the following tax exemptions:
+The entrepreneur allowance allows for the following tax exemptions:

 • The general self-employment deduction allowance (zelfstandigenaftrek)